piotrmurach/strings-case/README.md

 end
 ```

-Then `snakecase` method will be available for any strings where refinement is applied:
+Then using refinement will make the `snakecase` method available
+for any string:

 ```ruby
 using MyStringExt